UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

    .. tab:: UPPMAX

-     Check all available Python versions with:
+     Check all available Julia versions with:

       .. code-block:: sh